Welcome to Old Dominion University's Regional Higher Education Centers!

 Homes-away-from-home for Monarchs and friends throughout Hampton Roads, each Center offers degree and certification programs so students in the localities of Virginia Beach, Hampton, Portsmouth, Suffolk, Chesapeake, and beyond can meet their educational needs without traveling to the Norfolk campus.
 Our Centers also provide student success services to support timely degree completion, and quality space for continuing education and professional development activities.

-Key graduate and undergraduate degree and certificate programs available at the Centers draw from the university's six academic colleges and include: business (BSBA, MBA, MPA), communications (BS), education and teacher preparation (BS leading to 5th-year MSED), engineering technology and engineering management (BS & MS), nursing (RN to BSN, MSN, and DNP), psychology, work and professional studies, and more.
+Key graduate and undergraduate degree and certificate programs available at the Centers draw from the university's six academic colleges and include: business (BSBA, MSA), communications (BS), education and teacher preparation (BS leading to 5th-year MSED), engineering technology and engineering management (BS & MS), nursing (DNP), psychology, work and professional studies, and more.
 Degree and non-credit programming is available through a range of effective educational models, from live, face-to-face classroom instruction to two-way videoconferencing, on-line, and hybrid courses.
 Technology training and support is available for faculty and students.

-Students may take advantage of an array of academic success services including advising and registration assistance, library, testing services, Writing Center, Career Management Center, Peer Educator Program, and more.
+Students may take advantage of an array of academic success services including advising and registration assistance, library, testing services, Writing Center, Career Development Services, Peer Educator Program, and more.
 Each Center also provides open student computer labs and study spaces, as well as graduate student and faculty offices, conference and seminar rooms.

 As gateways to the University as well as local hubs of higher learning, ODU's Regional Centers meet our students, faculty, alumni, partners and friends where they live and work.
 Agile and ever evolving, the Centers support a quality Monarch experience for our students, engage the community and carry out the mission of Old Dominion University.